Wednesday, June 29, 2016

 Post Consumption Impression – 2.25 out of 3 mugs

 This is interesting.
-For that reason it scores slightly higher than I would normally provide for the brew.
-It is unique and I think there is enough variety in the flavor mix to leave most with a good impression.
+Therefore, it scores slightly higher than I normally provide for the brew.
+It is unique and has enough variety in the flavor mix to leave most with a good impression.
 I said good, not great!

 Would I recommend this at 8.25 out of 12 mugs?

-This is a brew that may be perfect for a hot summer BBQ gathering.
-The strong mix of flavors makes this perfect with the right food.
-Although, it is not a brew I would select for drinking without the meal.
+This brew may be perfect for a hot summer BBQ gathering.
+The strong mix of flavors makes it perfect with the right food.
+However, I would not select it for drinking without the meal.

 OTHER RATINGS